Southampton-RSG-Training/intro-to-hpc/episodes/1_intro_to_hpc_systems.md

 - High Performance Computing (HPC) combines many powerful computers (nodes) into clusters that work together to solve large or complex computational problems faster than a personal computer.
 - HPC is essential when problems are too big, data too large, or computations too slow for a single machine.
 - HPC facilities in the UK are divided into tiers: the largest systems categorised in higher tiers.
 The University of Southampton's HPC system is a local tier 3 facility and you can get access to use it.
-- Iridis On Demand: Provides a web interface to the Iridis cluster, enabling file management, job submission, and interactive applications (like Jupyter notebooks) without command-line use.

 ::::::::::::::::::::::::::::::::::::::::::::::::